OrenZiv/nested-set-tree/README.md

 ## Getting Started

-`gradle clean build bootRun` from the projects root folder should build and run the service given the prerequisites are met.
+`./gradlew clean build bootRun` from the projects root folder should build and run the service given the prerequisites are met.

 ## Technologies